CartoDB/carto-vl/docs/guides/05-data-driven-visualizations-part-2.md

 ## Data-driven visualizations (part 2)

-In the [previous guide](/developers/carto-vl/guides/data-driven-visualizations-part-1/) we talked about using different types of inputs for `ramp`, but we always output colors picked from a list. `ramp` supports the use of other types of outputs and also CARTO VL includes some fixed constant palettes of colors.
-Let's see it!
+In the [previous guide](/developers/carto-vl/guides/data-driven-visualizations-part-1/) we talked about using different types of inputs for `ramp` that were output to colors picked from a list.
+In this guide, you will see how `ramp` supports the use of other types of outputs (like numbers and images) as well as CARTO VL's fixed constant palettes of colors.

 ### Color values

 One way to output colors is to specify a list of colors, as demonstrated in [Part 1](/developers/carto-vl/guides/data-driven-visualizations-part-1/) with expressions like `ramp($dn, [blue, red])`.
 In those examples, you mainly saw the usage of named colors (`blue`, `red`, `green`).

 With CARTO VL any valid color expression (not just named colors) can be used:

 - `ramp($dn, [rgb(200,220,222), rgba(200,120,22, 0.8)])`
 - `ramp($dn, [hsv(0,1,1), hsv(0.5,1,1)]`
 - `ramp($dn, [#00F, #F00])`
 - `ramp($dn, [blue, #F00])`
-- `ramp($dn, [opacity(blue, 0.4), opacity( #F00, 0.6),])`
+- `ramp($dn, [opacity(blue, 0.4), opacity( #F00, 0.6)])`

 Another way to specify colors is to use built-in color schemes.
 CARTO VL, by default, supports the use of both [CARTOColors](https://carto.com/carto-colors/) and [ColorBrewer](http://colorbrewer2.org) schemes.